Corecore: Critical analysis and reception

 Amanda Silberling of TechCrunch called corecore an "absurdist meme" and wrote that the aesthetic has "techno-futurism-doom vibes", with most of the genre's videos being "tied together by a general malaise — a concern that life has no meaning and technology is alienating us from one another."
 Silberling was among many contemporary media writers to compare corecore to Dadaism.
 Nayyar opined that corecore "reads as an art school freshman's first found-footage project in Adobe Premiere Pro [...] presented with the societal dread induced from doom-scrolling on one's phone at 2 am after one too many bong rips on a weeknight [...] but at the very least, it's an evidence-based manner of expressing one's frustrations with the world that seems to strike a chord with a large number of TikTok users."
 Felicity Martin of i-D wrote that corecore "might be the hardest to explain or rationalize" among TikTok trends, opining that the genre's videos "amateurishly splice together unrelated clips, touching on topics such as loneliness and feeling unattractive."

 Segalovich noted the praise of corecore in many media articles from early 2023, commenting "They've lauded corecore for how vividly it evokes young people's frustration and panic looking down the barrel of climate and capitalist catastrophe," but opined that the coverage overlooked "the real message behind most of these videos: the terrifying rates of loneliness among young men and boys, which has led many into depression, suicide, and bigotry.
 And for some, corecore might only make it worse."
 Segalovich added that the themes in corecore videos could exacerbate depressed feelings for viewers.
 Segalovich also cited comparisons between Dada and corecore, noting that the two genres have a sense of despondency in response to world events, but opined that such "declarations of meaninglessness and hopelessness often lead to authoritarianism."

 Writing about the aesthetic in retrospect for Flash Art in August 2023, Declan Colquitt and Hannah Cobb (jointly writing under the pseudonym Y7) stated that corecore "was a program of scale undertaken from an anti- anthropomorphic POV, an insensate delirium scanning an ultimately inconceivable hyperobject of communicative media; and yet it was also a program of yearning and melancholy; of cancelled futures, of attempts to reconcile with endcore's cauterized horizons."

+Related movements

+Internet cinema

+Internet cinema is a form of Internet inspired filmmaking.
+According to writer Bryan Liu of Dazed magazine, Palestinian artist Dana Dawud's Open Secret began as a "curatorial internet cinema programme" in 2024.
+The style has been described as not denoting art made about the Internet but representing the Internet through art.
+Liu states that, "This is the clear distinction they make between art about the internet (post-internet) and internet art (post-post-internet)."
+The phrase Post-CoreCore Internet cinema has also been used to denote a derivate of the style.
+Examples of Internet cinema include Dana Dawud's Monad, Peter Vack's www.RachelOrmont.com, and Angelicism01's Film01.